osohq/oso/new-docs/content/node/reference/classes.md

 ### Objects

-You can pass any JavaScript object into oso and access its properties from your policy (see [Application Types](learn/policies/application-types)).
+You can pass any JavaScript object into Oso and access its properties from your policy (see [Application Types](learn/policies/application-types)).

 ### Class Instances

-Any `new`-able JavaScript object (including ES6-style classes) can be constructed from inside an oso policy using Polar's [`new` operator](polar-syntax#new) if the constructor (a `class` or `function` that responds to JavaScript's [`new` operator][mdn-new]) has been **registered** using the `oso.registerClass()` method.
+Any `new`-able JavaScript object (including ES6-style classes) can be constructed from inside an Oso policy using Polar's [`new` operator](polar-syntax#new) if the constructor (a `class` or `function` that responds to JavaScript's [`new` operator][mdn-new]) has been **registered** using the `oso.registerClass()` method.
 An example of this can be found